What is a Hydrogen Hub and What Are They Used For?

 Last year, Germany sparked controversy as it forged ahead with its regressive plan to close down its final three nuclear plants.
 This decision was criticized by many environmental experts who warned that wind and solar technologies were incapable of filling the energy gap left in their wake.

-To fill the energy void, Germany is investing in capable, green alternatives.
+To fill the energy void, Germany is investing in capable, renewable alternatives.
 Here, hydrogen hubs could be the long-term answer, which is why Germany has fast-tracked its National Hydrogen Strategy.

-Germany's stated goal is to become a global leader and exporter of green hydrogen tech.
+Germany's stated goal is to become a global leader and exporter of clean hydrogen tech.
 Their plan includes:

 Australia’s Hydrogen Pipeline